origamivault/origamivault/README.md

 - Store them safely in a drawer, safe, or envelope
 - Share the password + location with someone trusted (digital legacy)
 - Restore using nothing but a browser — even years later
+- Fork this repository, turn on GitHub Pages hosting (deploy via `main` branch) and make it 100% yours

 Simple.
 Durable.
 Open-source.